Tuesday, January 31, 2006

 I'd like to make it clear that this is not a personal attack against one person, but an attack against teachings I believe to be un-Scriptural.
 If you disagree, tell me why.
 And here we go.

 Eternal punishment doesn't happen as a result of God's pickiness.
 He actually uses it as an instrument to lead us back to Him.
 "I tell you the truth, He will certainly not get out of jail until he has paid the last penny."
 God uses it to make us as holy as His Son.
 Otherwise, it's just an unjust cause, and He'd be better to leave us alone altogether.
-He's not out to get vengeance for vengeance's sake, He loves us as His children, and He has plans not to harm and destroy us, but to plans to prosper and hope for a bright future.
+He's not out to get vengeance for vengeance's sake, He loves us as His children, and He has plans not to harm and destroy us, but to plans to prosper and hope for a bright future.- The "prophet"

 This quote was the initial spark of conversation, though admittedly we have disagreed on other things as well.
 I asked him to clarify what he means, as I've heard from other people that they don't believe hell to be eternal.
 Rather they think it is something God uses to refine/ purge us of our sins to make those who didn't accept Christ on earth ready to accept Him in the future.
 The problem with this is that the Bible uses the word "eternal" as well as the word "everlasting" to describe hell and the punishment taking place.